 Buying a rental property is a very popular investment in Australia.
 For many investors, the appeal of owning an investment property is linked to their familiarity with this asset class – most of us either own or rent a house, apartment or villa.
-Over time, a quality, well-located property could generate long-term growth and decent income returns.
+Over time, a quality, well-located property could generate long-term growth and income yield.

-Houses and units may be easier to understand as an investment than many other assets such as shares and bonds, yet owning an investment property is not a licence to print money.
+Houses and units may be easier to understand as an investment than many other assets such as shares and bonds, yet owning an investment property doesn’t come with any guarantees.
 There are risks and costs budding landlords need to consider.

 If you’re not sure you could cope financially, you might need to rethink your investment strategy.
-Likewise, you need to be aware real estate prices can take a tumble.
+Likewise, you need to be aware real estate prices can fluctuate.

 Downsizing into a smaller property or moving to a more affordable location could be a worthwhile way to help finance your retirement lifestyle.

 It can be a valuable strategy for empty nesters, some of whom may find maintaining a big and empty family home no longer makes sense financially or from a lifestyle perspective.